galmelman/job-application-tracker/README.md

 ## Overview

 The Job Application Tracker is a desktop application built using Tkinter that helps users track their job applications.
-It provides features to add, update, delete, and visualize job application data.
+It provides features to add, update, delete, and visualize job application data, with SQLite database integration for efficient data management.

 ## Features